CIM Issues #6508

 It seems that we can simply add "sensorAccuracy" as an element to the BaseReading, place it next to "value", in the MeterReadings XSD, and not have to change the CIM model whatsoever.

-Updated by David Haynes about 1 year ago
+Updated by David Haynes over 1 year ago

 It seems that an accuracy class should be published as part of the EndDeviceConfig class or the MeterConfig class.
 By listing every reading type supported and pairing it with an indication of accuracy, it would be possible to publish the device's capabilities (in terms of what could potentially be measured) as well as how accurately it would be measured if collected and reported.